Contract

 What you say to me during your sessions is confidential.
 However please be aware that this is subject to the following exceptions (as required by UK law and ethical requirements):

 1) If I feel that you or someone else is at significant risk or harm (including animals), I may need to breach confidentiality.
+This could result in me calling emergency services or your GP.

 2) In accordance with English Law, I am unable to keep confidential any information you share with me about your involvement in acts of terrorism, drugs trafficking, money laundering or serious criminal offences.